-(1) At least once every 12 calendar-months plan and conduct an overall performance evaluation to discuss the designee's performance and document this review in the DMS.
-This activity consists of reviewing the past performance of a designee's post-activity reports and may also include a phone discussion with the designee if there are any unresolved issues with a certification activity.
+(1) At least once every 12 calendar-months plan and conduct a performance review to discuss the designee's performance and document this review in the DMS.
 Determine and initiate appropriate corrective action (such as additional training or counseling), if the designee fails to demonstrate acceptable methods, techniques, and practices.
 Document the corrective action in the DMS.
 Within 30 calendar-days of completed corrective action, conduct a follow-up session to determine if the designee's performance is acceptable.
 If the designee's performance remains unsatisfactory, discuss possible termination with the MIDO manager.
 Document unsatisfactory performance issues in the DMS.